 Watch For Hidden Sugar Sources

-While it’s good to consume whole fruit and all-natural sweeteners, it’s also important to be aware of hidden sugar sources.
+While it’s good to consume whole fruit and all-natural sweeteners, it’s also important to know hidden sugar sources.

 Current dietary guidelines recommend that your added sugar consumption does not exceed more than 10% of your daily calories consumed.